 5. Sleep On A Regular Schedule

 Routine is an important aspect of training the human body.
 You get into habits and patterns, recognizing certain triggers or falling into schedules helps with any adjustments.
 If you keep to your daily routines, you can train your body to feel tired right before bed and translate to better sleep.
+Make sure to visit BetterTools for an informative guide to sleeping better.

 6. Stay Off Screens